cthoyt/cthoyt.github.io/_posts/2020-04-19-inspector-javerts-xref-database.md

 was so much more fun in extended metaphor.
 I would also like to thank Hugh Jackman.
 You know, for being Hugh Jackman.

-P.S.
+---

+I have some random afterthoughts that I think might be worth including, that I'm adding after originally posting this.

 You might be wondering why I didn't get into a discussion about the [Ontology Mapping Service (OXO)](https://www.ebi.ac.uk/about/news/announcement/industry-collaboration-ontology-mapping-service) from the EBI.
 It looks to me like this project has been abandoned.
 Even if not, it's API has most of the same issues that I described in a [previous post]({% post_url 2020-04-18-ooh-na-na %}).

+I'm also aware of [BridgeDB](https://bridgedb.github.io), from which I think I will be able to take inspiration to include more xrefs later.
+However, I think they're limited in scope, and PyOBO is more about standardizing data so nobody has to figure out databases... again and again and again.

+One glaring omission from this work is WikiData mappings.
+I have a plan to include curated information in the PyOBO metaregistry that links databases to their WikiData properties.
+That will allow me to build an automated framework for downloading these mappings, given the curation of the properties.